Spatial enantioseparation of gaseous chiral molecules: Induced gauge potentials: quasi-periodic structure

 Here $\tilde{\Omega}_{jl}$ are assumed to be positive real constants for simplicity.
 Considering the limitation of large detuning and weak coupling, we choose $\tilde{\Omega}_{12}/2\pi =1\,\text{MHz}$, $\tilde{\Omega}_{23}/2\pi =10\,\text{MHz}$, $\tilde{\Omega}_{13}/2\pi =10\,\text{MHz}$, and $\Delta/2\pi =100\,\text{MHz}$.
 In Eq.~(\ref{eq:omega absolute}), $\sigma_{jl}$ represents the beam radius of the electromagnetic field.
-We assume that the beam radii of all the electromagnetic waves are equal for simplicity, and choose $\sigma_{jl}=\sigma=0.54\,\text{m}$.
+We assume that the beam radii of all the electromagnetic waves are equal for simplicity and choose $\sigma_{jl}=\sigma=0.54\,\text{m}$.
 In addition, we assume the center position $x_{13}=-x_{23}=x_{0}=0.16\,\text{m}$ and $z_{12}=0\,\text{m}$.

-Fig.~\ref{fig:va}(a) and Fig.~\ref{fig:va}(b) show the induced scalar potentials $V_{\alpha}$ at fixed $p=0$ (expressed as $V_{\alpha}|_{p=0}$) corresponding to two enantiomers with the inner dressed states.
-It is obvious that $V_{\alpha}|_{p=0}$ exhibits the slowly-varying envelope multiplied by a quickly-varying quasi-periodic function.
-For the same inner dressed state, the envelope of $V_{\alpha}|_{p=0}$ is chirality-independent.
-In order to discuss the difference in the quasi-periodic function of two enantiomers, Fig.~\ref{fig:va}(a) and Fig.~\ref{fig:va}(b) are enlarged and shown together in Fig.~\ref{fig:va}(c) given in the space interval $q\in [-0.04,\,0.04]\,\text{m}$, which is of the wavelength scale of electromagnetic fields.
-For the same inner dressed state, the quasi-periodic structure of $V_{\alpha}|_{p=0}$ of two enantiomers is chirality-dependent and differs by half-integer-period.
+Figures~\ref{fig:va}(a) and \ref{fig:va}(b) show the induced scalar potentials $V_{\alpha}$ at fixed $p=0$ (expressed as $V_{\alpha}|_{p=0}$) corresponding to two enantiomers with the inner dressed states.
+It is obvious that $V_{\alpha}|_{p=0}$ exhibits the slowly varying envelope multiplied by a quickly varying quasi periodic function.
+For the same inner dressed state, the envelope of $V_{\alpha}|_{p=0}$ is chirality independent.
+In order to discuss the difference in the quasi periodic function of two enantiomers, Figs.~\ref{fig:va}(a) and ~\ref{fig:va}(b) are enlarged and shown together in Fig.~\ref{fig:va}(c) given in the space interval $q\in [-0.04,\,0.04]\,\text{m}$, which is of the wavelength scale of electromagnetic fields.
+For the same inner dressed state, the quasi-periodic structure of $V_{\alpha}|_{p=0}$ of two enantiomers is chirality dependent and differs by a half-integer period.